chenasraf/formplex-react/README.md

 Handle forms in your React apps with incredible ease.

-FormPlex lets you handle React forms without the hassle.
+FormPlex lets you use React forms without the hassle; including easy validations, predictable and simple usage & API, and great flexibility.

 ## Quick-start